Undisclosed64/Undisclosed64/README.md

 - Learning isn't just a hobby, it's a way of life for me, and I'm always on the lookout for new things to explore.
 At the moment, I'm diving deep into TypeScript and NextJS.

-- I'm also a technical writer at [LambdaTest](https://www.lambdatest.com) – writing about the various concepts of frontend development with an extensive focus on cross-browser compatibility.
+- I'm also a technical writer at [LambdaTest](https://www.lambdatest.com) – writing about the various concepts of frontend development with an extensive focus on cross-browser compatibility and responsive design.
 You can find some of my work here: https://www.lambdatest.com/blog/author/taheraalam/

 - If you just want to say hi or collaborate on a project, don't hesitate to drop me a line at @taheraalam532@gmail.com.
 I'm always excited to connect with people like you.